Physicians' Desk Reference: History

-Since then, the PDR has been available online (PDR.net) for free, and has been integrated into some electronic health record (EHR) systems.
-PDR.net also links to a free mobile app.

 The Physicians' Desk Reference was first published in 1947 by Medical Economics Inc., a magazine publisher founded by Lansing Chapman.
 Medical Economics Inc. merged with Reinhold Publishing in 1966 to form Chapman-Reinhold.
-Litton Industries, who owned the American Book Company, acquired Chapman-Reinhold in 1968.
+Litton Industries, which owned the American Book Company, acquired Chapman-Reinhold in 1968.
 Litton sold its publishing business to the International Thomson Organization (ITO) in 1981.

-Since the late 20th century, a consumer edition has been offered at a much reduced price.
-Electronic editions are available on CD-ROM and the World Wide Web to subscribers.
-In 1984, Paul C. Kranz and Michael Grondin travelled to Oradell, New Jersey, and presented to Medical Economics (then-publisher of the PDR) a prototype developed by Grondin on a TI 99/4A computer of how a digital copy of the PDR would work and benefit clinicians.
-The idea originally conceived by Kranz was well received by the president and vice-president of IT and an agreement was struck to investigate.
-The result was the PDR on CD-ROM.
-The main edition is usable by determined laypeople in conjunction with a medical dictionary.

 ITO successor Thomson Reuters sold the Physicians' Desk Reference to Lee Equity Partners in 2009; Lee formed the new parent company PDR Network.
 Lee sold PDR Network to Genstar Capital in 2015.
 Genstar merged PDR Network into the new company ConnectiveRx.